 For this part of RV you will need modelling material - I find normal Children's Play Doh or modelling clay excellent for this purpose.
-This can be found at any major craft or toy store.
+This can be found at any major craft store, Toy's R Us or Early leaning centre.
 It's cheap, and it can be put away in little pots for the next session - just take a picture/s of your model first for your records.